Tres Deseos: Critical reception

-Larry Flick from Billboard wrote, "Latest offering from La Gloria's oh-so-fab Abriendo Puertas opus features the singer gingerly vamping and chanting over a percolating Latin-house groove.
+Larry Flick from Billboard magazine wrote, "Latest offering from La Gloria's oh-so-fab Abriendo Puertas opus features the singer gingerly vamping and chanting over a percolating Latin-house groove.
 Club DJs are given a wealth of fine remixes to choose from, ranging from Ralphi Rosario and Abel Aguilera's stompin' tribal-house versions to Pablo Flores and Javier Garza's more traditional tropical mixes.
 Regardless of your choice, you get an ample dose of Estefan's loose, fun performance and a tune built on a tightly constructed melody.
 Simply put, ya can't lose with this one!"